kyma-project/examples/README.md

 ## Installation

 You can run all the examples locally or in a cluster.
-For instructions on installing and running an example, refer to the `README.md` document of the specific example, either by using the [List of examples](#list-of-examples) or by navigating through the project structure.
+For instructions on installing and running an example, refer to the `README.md` document of the specific example, either by using the **List of examples** section or by navigating through the project structure.